Physically-Motivated Guiding States for Local Hamiltonians: Containment of the Guided Local Hamiltonian Problem in BQP

-Next, we focus on the state preparation procedure of the guiding states and show that both SCSS and SCESS are efficiently prepared.
+We show there exists a uniform polynomial-time quantum algorithm that, given a classical description of either a semi-classical subset state (see \cref{sec:state_type_variations}) or a semi-classical encoded subset state (see \cref{sec:state_type_variations}), constructs a quantum circuit that prepares the corresponding state.
 We further show that even if the state preparation is imperfect, the overlap with the ground space can remain sufficient to apply QPE and resolve the problem.
 In particular, if the prepared state $\ket{\psi}$ satisfies $\|\ket{\psi}-\ket{\xi}\|\le\varepsilon$ for some target state $\ket{\xi}$ and $\varepsilon\ge1/\poly{n}$, then its fidelity with the ground state is within $(1/\poly{n}, 1-1/\poly{n})$.
-This inverse-polynomial lower-bound on the overlap ensures that \cref{thrm:QPE} can still be applied to estimate the ground state energy.
+This inverse-polynomial lower-bound on the overlap ensures that \cref{lma:qpe} can still be applied to estimate the ground-state energy.

 We begin by stating the following lemma regarding semi-classical subset states.

 \begin{restatable}{lemma}{EfficientStatePreparation} The state $\ket{\hat{C}}$ can be efficiently prepared from a classical description of the subset $C$. \end{restatable}